 St. Frances Cabrini Catholic School Curriculum is sequential in all areas and students are exposed to a wide variety of cross-curricular learning activities.
-Students are also taught Latin, Art, Music, Physical Education, Health, Keyboarding, and Library on a weekly basis, besides the core subjects of Religion, Language Arts (which includes Reading, English, Spelling, Vocabulary and Phonics), Math, Science and Social Studies.
+Students are also taught Spanish, Art, Music, Physical Education, Health, Keyboarding, and Library on a weekly basis, besides the core subjects of Religion, Language Arts (which includes Reading, English, Spelling, Vocabulary and Phonics), Math, Science and Social Studies.

 The philosophy behind the art curriculum is based on the belief that each person is a unique creation, having worth as a child of God, and as a gift of God, possessing many talents.
 Art is a visual language that can be read and understood by children and teachers alike as an important part of their response to beauty in God’s created world.

 Music is a universal language through which one can understand and appreciate the richness and diversity of human experience.
 Coupled with integration of liturgical music, the student has a unique opportunity for a complete education in the arts, establishing their Catholic identity.